-In the late 1800's, I. Marks and half brother, Levi Rothenberg saw tremendous potential in Meridian.
-So much so, they built the Grand Opera House and the Marks Rothenberg department store, as a complement to each other in the heart of downtown.
+In the late 1800s, I. Marks and half brother Levi Rothenberg saw tremendous potential in Meridian.
+So they built the Grand Opera House and the Marks Rothenberg department store as complements to each other in the heart of downtown.
 Meridian was a logical stop on the railroad between New Orleans and Chicago and was on the verge of being quite a cosmopolitan city.
-The Marks and Rothenberg brothers were genuinely interested in enhancing Meridian's arts and cultural offerings, in addition to making what they considered a wise investment.
+Marks and the Rothenberg brothers—Levi, Sam, and Marks—were genuinely interested in enhancing Meridian's arts and cultural offerings, as well as in making what they considered a wise investment.

-Area community leaders and Mississippi State University began to articulate a vision for the theatre and adjoining Marks Rothenberg and Newberry buildings.
+Area community leaders and Mississippi State University began to articulate a vision for the theater and adjoining Marks Rothenberg and Newberry buildings.
 The project got its real momentum in January 2000, when The Riley Foundation made the anchor $10 million contribution to restore the buildings.
 The contribution was made with a stipulation that Mississippi State University own and operate the center.
 Other donations by local, state, and federal agencies followed.
-All total, the project represents a $25 million restoration project.
+In total, the project represents a $25 million restoration effort.
 Master planning started in 2002; demolition work began in spring 2003, with construction work starting later that same year.
-The Center's completion date is Fall 2006.
+The center opened in September 2006.